HatAndBread/s2pd/README.md

 Make sprite into a platform.
 Objects with gravity will not fall through platforms.
 <ul>
-  <li>blockify: Boolean.
-Default value is false.
+  <li>blockify: {boolean} Default value is false.
 If platform is a block objects with gravity will not be able to pass through it either from above, below, or to the sides.
 If platform is not a block objects will be prevented from passing from above.</li>
 </ul>

 ```javascript